ManageIQ/guides/coding_style_and_standards.md

   * Squashing commits

-    Change the `pick` before the commit you want to squach to `squash` and edit the commit message after squash in a following popup vi window.
+    Change the `pick` before the commit you want to squash to `squash` and edit the commit message after squash in a following popup vi window.
 A commit will be squashed with its previous commit.